-Although Proseal is a catalyst accelerated cure product.
-The catalyst will not self disperse with in the base as does something more familiar such as fiber glass resin catalyst.
+Although Proseal is a catalyst accelerated cure product, the catalyst will not self disperse within the base as does something more familiar such as fiber glass resin catalyst.
 Because of this a single drop of catalyst in fiber glass resin will cause the whole base to cure even if its not stirred or mixed.
-This is not the case with Proseal and it must be mixed extra well to insure a uniform and consistent cure.
+This is not the case with Proseal and it must be mixed extra well to insure an uniform and consistent cure.
 This is not difficult to do but does require some extra effort on the users part.

 If you find that the fit of some your components leaves a little to much gap for the Proseal to comfortably span you can fix this problem also.

 Mix a little long strand fiberglass wool (angle hair) in to the Proseal and stir it up, emulsifying the angel hair in to the Proseal.
 The result is a fiberglass reinforced Proseal barrier which is very strong.

 Do not mix angel hair into all of the Proseal as it does cause some loss of elasticity.
 The fiber glass strands although flexible are not stretchable.
 With a little bit of fooling around you will quickly find that Proseal is a blessing to work with and not the horrible stuff its made out to be.